goruck/all/README.md

 sudo make install
 ```

-Note that this installs R version 3.1.2 which is the latest available for Raspbian Wheezy.
+Note that this installs R version 3.1.2 which is the latest compatible version for Raspbian Wheezy.

 ## Problem Definition
 It is important to first understand and clearly describe the problem that is being solved including how training will be done.
 Here, the problem is to accurately predict a person's movement into and through the house using the security system's motion and door sensors (the window sensors are ignored for the present) and to take action on that prediction.

-The proof of concept system is installed in a two story house with a detached playroom / garage in the rear, accessible via a short walk.
+The proof of concept system is installed in a two story house with a detached playroom / garage in the rear, accessible via a short walk through the backyard.
 The relevant sensors are as follows.

 Zone | Sensor
 -----|-------